2018 14

 Latour 1982 99p

 Tasted four times - last time in October 2021.
 Consistent notes.
-An incredible intensity of everything.
-Fantastic on the nose and palate.
-A breathless richness of nuances and length.
-Truly a masterpiece with a bang!
+There is an incredible intensity to everything.
+It's fantastic on the nose and palate.
+Breathless richness of nuances and length.
+It's truly a masterpiece with a bang!
 Keeps easily for another 20-25 years horizontally.
-I tasted it for the fourth time in October 2021, It was tremendous, but I had a better example of this wine before.
-Tight and strong, gobs of perfectly measured fruit and tannin, fabulous complexity and length.
+I tasted it for the fourth time in October 2021.
+It was tremendous, but I had a better example of this wine.
+Tight, strong with gobs of perfectly measured fruit and tannin, fabulous complexity and length.
 97+p.

 Latour 1979 92p

 Tasted in March 2006.
 Dark red.
-This wine had intense nose and palate of ripe blackcurrants with delicious sweetness, spicy fruit.
+This wine had an intense nose and palate of ripe blackcurrants, with delicious sweetness and spicy fruit notes.
 Strong tannin, which, however, wasn't allowed to dominate.
-It was meaty wine with splendid structure and a long aftertaste.
+It was a meaty wine with splendid structure and a long aftertaste.
 All in all, it was an extremely successful wine in one of the so-called lesser vintages.
-This wine should be able to entertain us in additional 5-7 years.
+This wine should be able to entertain us for an additional 5 to 7 years.

 Latour 1976 86p